-How long it will take for this to occur depends on the amount and size of particles, and on the pressure differential, varying from a few seconds to a few hours if the valve is centered (Merrit, 1967, Park, 1997).
+How long it will take for this to occur depends on the amount and size of particles, and on the pressure drop on the valve (Merrit, 1967, Park, 1997).
 Particles ranging from 5μm to 40 μm may quickly jam a valve, and occurrences even during the commissioning of the machine have been reported (Park, 1997).

 In the long run, particle contamination may cause increased friction between the spool and the sleeve, increasing hysteresis, scratching the spool's surface and eroding edges, increasing flow and non-linear behavior in the center position.
-This state demands more from the solenoid, who has to operate at higher current levels to move the spool, increasing both threshold and flow gains, and decreasing pressure gains.
-When the valve is extremely damaged its responses may become slower, unstable or fail completely due to the clogging of orifices or to the failure of the solenoid (Merrit, 1967, Tessman and Hong, 1998, Park, 1997).
+This state demands more from the solenoid, which has to operate at higher current levels to move the spool, increasing both threshold and flow gains, and decreasing pressure gains.
+When the valve is extremely contaminated its responses may become slower, unstable or fail completely due to the clogging of orifices or to the failure of the solenoid (Merrit, 1967, Tessman and Hong, 1998, Park, 1997).
 The service life may be reduced from years to months, or even weeks (Park, 1997).